 We begin the paper by introducing exclamative clauses and further divide it into five sections. §2 explains the influential theories and their limitations in analysing multiple wh-exclamatives in Bangla.
-This section also presents the necessary modifications to the existing widening account that help to extend the analysis in Bangla. §3 evinces Bangla multiple wh-exclamative structures and their intricacies. §4 puts forward a compositional analysis for Bangla multiple wh-exclamative wh-exclamatives, and finally, §5 concludes the paper.
+This section also presents the necessary modifications to the existing theories that help to extend the analysis in Bangla. §3 evinces Bangla multiple wh-exclamative structures and their intricacies. §4 puts forward a compositional analysis for Bangla multiple wh-exclamatives, and finally, §5 concludes the paper.